Reviews You Can Rely On

 Pilling observed

 Cozy, warm, and mobile are three words we would use to describe the REI Co-op Trailmade fleece.
 Its traditional polyester style is a little thinner than most and has a little stretch, making it easy to move in, layer, and use during low- to medium-output activities.
+We love using it for activities like hiking and backpacking in cool weather.
 The fleece is one of the softest we've tested; it feels like a high-pile fabric against the skin.
-It scores about average across all metrics, lending to activities like hiking and backpacking in cool weather.
-The full zip design vents well when things warm up, while the large hand warmer pockets offer lots of storage.
+The hand pockets are large and offer lots of storage.
 It's a versatile jacket that supplies decent warmth both in a layered system and on its own.
-We also love the price point.
+We also love the price point, but for those willing to invest a few more dollars, the Cotopaxi Abrazo Full-Zip provides midweight warmth and style.

-While the Trailmade is ready to tackle many outdoor adventures, it isn't great for sweaty missions like running or backcountry skiing.
-Moisture tends to build between the body and the interior fabric, and the wind cuts right through it.
-We also noted some pilling after a few washes.
-We still love this jacket for its super cozy materials, large pockets, and great color options.
-If you love the idea of a traditional fleece but are looking for something a wee bit thicker, check out the Columbia Benton Full-Zip instead.
-While it's not as breathable or form-fitting, it is a bit warmer with a more voluminous fit.
+The adventure-ready Trailmade can handle many pursuits, but this fleece isn't ideal for sweaty missions like trail running or backcountry skiing.
+Moisture tends to build up between the body and the interior fabric, and the wind cuts right through it.
+If you're on a budget but need a fleece with more technical features, see the REI Co-op Flash Hyperstretch, which is more versatile but costs a few bucks more.
+We found that the Trailmade's fabric pilled a bit after only a few washes, but we still love this jacket for its super cozy materials, big pockets, and terrific color options.
+If you love the concept of a traditional fleece but want something just a touch thicker, look at the Columbia Benton Full-Zip.
+It's not as breathable or form-fitting, but it's slightly warmer.

 Read more: REI Co-op Trailmade review